-I am a full-time LSAT teacher with more than seven years of experience, a George Washington Law grad, and the founder of Strategy Prep in Washington, DC.
+I am a full-time LSAT teacher with more than eight years of experience, a George Washington Law grad, and the founder of Strategy Prep in Washington, DC.

 How I got here: The summer after my second year at GW Law School, I clerked at the U.S. Department of Justice.
 It was exciting.